maulafaza/Coding-Standards/wp/coding-style-guide/README.md

 ```

-### Code Commenting
+### Commenting

 <sup>status: **requirement**</sup>

-Always comment on un-clear/ ambiguos code.
-This will help you in maintaining the project and help the others to understand your code.
+Always comment on unclear/ ambiguos code.
+This will help you in maintaining the project and it will help the others to understand your code.